How to Identify & Value Antique Perfume Bottles (Expert’s Guide)

 • Pick international or European brands for high returns.
 Local American bottles will have a narrower lip and a smaller atomizer.

-• Store the bottle in a cool, shady place to maintain its smell and increase the shelf-life.
+• Store the bottle in a cool, shady place to maintain its smell and increase its shelf-life.

 • Never place a rare perfume bottle in moist places, bathrooms, and shelves, as it might catch fungus and lose its value.